 These cases often have serious injuries and can have very high settlement values.
 After all big companies almost always have big pockets.
 However, these cases also require extensive work on the front end to prove that the company acted negligently.

 And with the big companies and big pockets comes big aggressive defense lawyering.
-Therefore, these cases usually require filing a lawsuit, thorough “discovery”, and hiring of one or more experts to prove the case.
+Therefore, these cases usually require filing a lawsuit filed by an injury lawyer, thorough “discovery”, and hiring of one or more experts to prove the case.

 Slip and Fall : Slips, trips, and fall make up the the majority of premises liability cases we see.
 A slip and fall case happens when poor property maintenance results in an unsafe walking surface that leads to injuries to a unsuspecting person.